-The City Human Rights Law protects people with disabilities from discrimination in all three areas, and provides for reasonable accommodation: changes to a building or space that do not cause undue hardship to the business.
+People with disabilities are entitled to reasonable accommodations, i.e., changes to a building or space that do not cause undue hardship to the business, employer, or housing provider.

 Examples of reasonable accommodations are:

 When a person with disability contacts the Commission, a member of the PEA team consults with the person to gain an understanding of the situation.
 The PEA team member first confirms if the complainant has made the request to their landlord or building manager.

 If PEA determines that an accommodation is possible, then PEA proceeds with contacting the landlord or building manager to advise them of their obligations under the New York City Human Rights Law, and to recommend the type of accommodation.
 PEA begins negotiating in good faith with the landlord to provide the accommodation.

 If PEA determines that an accommodation is not possible, then PEA works with the landlord to find other options, such as a transferring the complainant to another building location that is accessible, moving the complainant to an accessible apartment or floor of the building, or other options.

 PEA continues to work with the landlord until they satisfy the requirements of the reasonable accommodation.

 If the landlord denies the accommodation or refuses to negotiate with PEA, then PEA will forward the case to the Commission's Law Enforcement Bureau, so that a formal complaint can be filed.